 Coeur d’Alene Chamber of Commerce

-Upbeat Breakfast: June’s Upbeat Breakfast speaker will be Colonel Paul H. Guemmer, Commander 92nd Air Refueling Wing, Fairchild Air Force Base, Wash.
+Upbeat Breakfast: The breakfast is brought to you by Business Development Committee and is sponsored by United Way.
+Join us Sept.
+11 from 7-8:30 a.m. at The Coeur d’Alene Resort.
+The program speakers will be Wayne Longo Cd’A Police Chief and Kenny Gabriel Coeur d’Alene Fire Chief.
 Upbeat Breakfast occurs the second Tuesday of every month at The Coeur d’Alene Resort.
 On average, about 150 members attend making it one of the most popular networking events in our community.
 Trade tables allow members to display their business and speak briefly about it to the group.
 The program features a different speaker each month, highlighting various topics of interest.
 With a reservation, the cost is $14 and includes breakfast and coffee.
 Reservations are due at noon the Friday before the breakfast.
-This month’s sponsor is Inland N.W.
-Blood Center.
-Information: Brenda, (208) 415-0110.
+This month’s sponsor is North Idaho College.
+Information: Brenda, (208) 415-0110

-Business After Hours: Join us for June’s Business After Hours, from 5-6:30 p.m.
-Thursday, June 28, at Apollo Spas, located at 348 Bosanko Ave., Ste.
-D, in Coeur d’Alene.
+Business After Hours: Join us for September’s Business After Hours, Thursday, Sept.
+27 from 5-6:30 p.m. at Sterling Savings, located at 1106 Sherman Ave. in Coeur d’Alene.
+There will be prizes and food and beverages will be provided.
 Food and beverages will be provided as well as the opportunity to win some great prizes!
 Information: Brenda, (208) 415-0110

 Post Falls Chamber of Commerce

 Blood Drive at the Post Falls Chamber: 1:30-5 p.m.